Zero445/hex-to-hsl/README.md

 # hexHsl

-A basic CLI HEX to HSL color convertion tool.
+A basic CLI color convertion tool.

+Converts HEX colors to HSL.

+Can be quite useful when piped with other tools like xcolor.

 Usage